Tropix126/taolib/website/src/pages/docs/drivetrain-setup.md

 ---
-title: Basic Drivetrain Movement
+title: Basic DifferentialDrivetrain Movement
 category: Library
 layout: ~/layouts/DocsLayout.astro
 page: 2
 ---

-# Drivetrain Setup
+# DifferentialDrivetrain Setup

-In this tutorial, we'll create and configure a Drivetrain object, tune the parameters of the drivetrain, and perform some basic movement.
+In this tutorial, we'll create and configure a DifferentialDrivetrain object, tune the parameters of the drivetrain, and perform some basic movement.

 # Setting Up Devices